 Map of Where to Stay in Taiwan

 Taipei is the capital city of Taiwan and will probably serve as your entry point to the country.
 This is a modern, busy city that has its own distinct personality and vibe.
 Everything seems to jostle for position in this city, with skyscrapers, night markets, fine restaurants, and casual eateries competing for your attention.
-Basically, you could spend weeks in Taipei and never get bored, which is why it’s overall the best place to stay in Taiwan.
+Basically, you could spend weeks in the city and you’ll never run short of things to include in your Taipei itinerary, which is why it’s overall the best place to stay in Taiwan.

 When you’re trying to decide where to stay in Taipei, you’ll find an incredibly wide range of options.
 This includes everything from capsule hotels to 5-star modern accommodations with all the luxuries.
 Public transport in Taipei is fast and efficient, so no matter where you stay, you shouldn’t have any trouble getting around to explore the city.
 For the ultimate in convenience, try the neighborhoods of Zhongzheng, Wanhua, or Xinyi to be close to everything.